COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Jul" >}}

+* Our paper on "Evolutionary Alternating Direction Method of Multipliers for Constrained Multi-Objective Optimization with Unknown Constraints" has been accepted to IEEE Trans. on Evolutionary Comptation.
+Congratulations to Shuang!
+Very nice piece of work on problems with unknown constraints.
+This is has rarely been discussed yet highly important problem in the real world. <i class='fa fa-calendar' style='font-size:19px'></i> July 3

+{{< /tab >}}

 {{< tab "Jun" >}}

 * Congratulations to Jack and Fan whose first ever RNA design benchmark is accepted to the ICML 2024 AI4Science workshop!
 Very well done! <i class='fa fa-calendar' style='font-size:19px'></i> June 17